 While power consumption is reduced from reduction of number of antennas, it also results in loss in user throughput.
 In some instances up to 50% loss in average user throughput.

-In some scenarios, the right selection of number of antennas by the BS, results in improvement in energy efficiency.
+In some scenarios, the right selection of number of antennas by the BS, results in improvement in energy efficiency up to 6%, 16%, and 22% for low, light, and medium loads.

 Technique #D-1 (Power Adaptation)